Hillman Imp

 Considered ahead of its time, the Imp nevertheless suffered from reliability problems, which harmed its reputation and led to the Rootes Group being taken over by Chrysler Europe in 1967.
-The Imp continued in production until 1976, selling just under half a million units in 13 years.
+The Imp continued in production until March 1976, selling just under half a million units in 13 years.

-Design and development
+History

+Development

 Known internally within the Rootes Groups as the APEX project, the Imp came about because of the fuel shortage caused by the Suez Crisis in 1956.
 Petrol was rationed in the UK, sales of the heavy cars for which Rootes was known had dramatically slumped, and there was a huge market for small economical cars with low fuel usage.
 The BMC's Mini had already taken advantage of the opportunity, with production starting in 1959.
 Although the project officially began in 1955, the market for small cars was soon recognised and it was evident that the project would evolve into Rootes' first small, economical car.

 Seeing an opportunity, Mike Parkes and Tim Fry offered to design the car: "Well, Mike Parkes and I were very good friends.
 So we went to the director of engineering, B. B. Winter, and said to him we could design you just the car we want.
 And he said: 'Alright, get on with it then!'".
 The early stages of development presented "The Slug", which had clear similarities to a bubble car.
 However, the Rootes design board were not satisfied with this approach, and ordered the design team to press forward.
 That led to the next stage of the Slug, which appeared more utilitarian with appropriate styling.